pelsql/YourSqlDba/README.md

 # YourSqlDba

 Recent releases of YourSqlDba - [Lastest release here](YourSQLDba_InstallOrUpdateScript.sql?raw=true)
+* 6.5.9.3 - Many improvements related to security and very large databases handling (1TB and more).
+  1) Support of backup encryption (and a minor bug correction related to getting backup information to allow it)
+  2) Instead of full checkdb, spreading checktables across the  week
+  3) Increase of  fragmentation thresold for database reorganizaton and rebuild
+  4) Adjusting of backup parameters for increased performance.
 * 6.5.9.2 - Minor bug fix synchronizing local windows user login
 * 6.5.9.1 - Improvement about Sync logins
 * 6.5.8.1 - Optimization of database index defrag